Brandon-Rod/ToDo/README.md

 - Widgets
 - Accessibility
 - Custom Alerts
-- Support for both.
-Light Mode and Dark Mode
+- Support for both Light Mode and Dark Mode

 ## Tech Used
 - SwiftUI